 Hannah's Hat

 Felted hat done!
 This hat will accompany my niece on her way to Korea.
 She is at the airport now, flies out in the wee hours on Valentine's Day.
 This is my first felted hat.
 Doesn't she look pretty in it!
-Hannah in her hat1 I have done a few French Press Slippers before but this is the first hat.
+I have done a few French Press Slippers before but this is the first hat.
 I am doing one for myself next but a different pattern I bought from Lisa Cruse.
 I got the Katya hat pattern and plan on doing a lot of embellishment on mine.
 Hannah picked out the shape she wanted - couldn't find exactly the pattern to use the fiber I bought so I did a swatch, measured the shrinkage, measured Hannah's head and worked a pattern using that information.

 Here are some pictures for scale, the knitted hat is Charlie's Blaze Hat.
 Before felting: